Azathothas/Stars/README.md

 - [ChuckerTeam/chucker](https://github.com/ChuckerTeam/chucker) – 🔎 An HTTP inspector for Android & OkHTTP (like Charles but on device)
 - [Mygod/VPNHotspot](https://github.com/Mygod/VPNHotspot) – Share your VPN connection over hotspot or repeater! (root required)
 - [2dust/v2rayNG](https://github.com/2dust/v2rayNG) – A V2Ray client for Android, support Xray core and v2fly core
 - [EMResearch/EvoMaster](https://github.com/EMResearch/EvoMaster) – The first open-source AI-driven tool for automatically generating system-level test cases (also known as fuzzing) for web/enterprise applications.
-Currently targeting whitebox and blackbox testing of Web APIs, like REST and GraphQL.
+Currently targeting whitebox and blackbox testing of Web APIs, like REST, GraphQL and RPC (e.g., gRPC and Thrift).
 - [gotson/komga](https://github.com/gotson/komga) – Media server for comics/mangas/BDs with API and OPDS support
 - [simple-login/Simple-Login-Android](https://github.com/simple-login/Simple-Login-Android) – Android client for SimpleLogin
 - [tejado/android-usb-gadget](https://github.com/tejado/android-usb-gadget) – Convert your Android phone to any USB device you like!
 USB Gadget Tool allows you to create and activate USB device roles, like a mouse or a keyboard.  🛠🛡📱